openhab/org.openhab.binding.zwave/doc/bremicker/abuscfa3010_0_0.md

 ### Parameter 3: Acoustic Feedback

 This parameter defines Acoustic Feedback signals.
-Setting of  acoustic signals to the following values:
-1 = all signals inactive
-2 = signal only at start of  travel
-3 = signal when latch position is reached
-4 = signal when  locked position is reached
-5 = signal when  end position is reached
-Button, low-battery and error/alarm signals cannot be changed.
+<p&gtSetting of  acoustic signals to the following values: <br /&gt1 = all signals inactive <br /&gt2 = signal only at start of  travel <br /&gt3 = signal when latch position is reached <br /&gt4 = signal when  locked position is reached <br /&gt5 = signal when  end position is reached <br /&gtButton, low-battery and error/alarm signals cannot be changed.</p&gt
 The following option values may be configured -:

 | Value  | Description |